Celegast/PGGA-Interface/README.md

         (
             [0] => Column_1_Title
             [1] => Column_2_Title
 ...
         )

     [1] => Array
         (
             [0] => Cell_1_1
             [1] => Cell_2_1
 ...
         )
 }
 ```
-Note: By putting a string in the format _(CSS_id)|_ in front of a cell content string you can set the cells' id selector.
+Note: By putting a string in the format "CSS_id|" in front of a cell content string you can set the cells' id selector.
 See _pgga.php_ for examples.

 ## Installation guide
 * Upload the files to a server that supports PHP or use a local server (e.g. [XAMPP](https://www.apachefriends.org/index.html)).